New Delhi and scores of Indian districts under lockdown to contain coronavirus spread

 Any unauthorised use or reproduction of bdnews24.com content for commercial purposes is strictly prohibited and constitutes copyright infringement liable to legal action.

+- As Hindu pilgrims prepare to flock to sacred site, Modi urges Indians to stay home

+- India executes four men for brutal 2012 Delhi bus rape and murder

-- New Zealand shuts border to all foreigners to curb spread of coronavirus
+- India's Modi wants citizens to impose curfew on Mar 22 to prevent spread of coronavirus

-- Pakistan urges calm as coronavirus cases surge, Sri Lanka stops flights

-- Bangabandhu’s life is a tremendous inspiration for all, says India’s Modi in centenary tribute

-- Sri Lanka bans all incoming flights for two weeks to combat coronavirus
+- India bans incoming flights to rein in coronavirus, seals off Kashmir

+- India locks down Kashmir region on coronavirus fears, S Asian markets slide

 Most Read